-After a long process of memorizing all the details and proportions of the Greek temples by studying architecture, attempts to understand all the actors of mythology … I finally visited Greece.
+After a long process of memorising all the details and proportions of the Greek temples by studying architecture, attempts to understand all the actors of mythology … I finally visited Greece.
 Now things are getting clearer.

 My first associations of Greece are c² = a² + b² and the Doric, Ionic, Corinthian.
-Home of Homer, Plato, Socrates, Aristotle, first modern Olympic Games and democracy it’s also ideal for vacation.
+Home of Homer, Plato, Socrates, Aristotle, first modern Olympic Games and democracy is also ideal for vacation.
 But this time I will share with you the most interesting story about the city of Athens and the gods who had marked it.

 Athens is intertwined with history, culture, architecture and wonderful mythological stories that can be closely tied to many sites in the city.
 The god in charge of Athens was Athena, goddess of wisdom.
 She became the city’s patron goddess after a contest with Poseidon (god of the sea).
 The two gods competed for who would get the honour of becoming the patron god of the city, and offered gifts to the Athenians.
 Athena offered the olive tree, a symbol of prosperity and peace.
 This story was visible on Parthenon (Acropolis).